mappls-api/mappls-rest-apis/mappls-digipin-conversion-api/readme.md

 ## Response Parameters

-### When input is Digpin
+### When input is Digipin

 1. `latitude`(double): the latitude of the Digipin in WPS-84 decimal degree format.
 2. `longitude`(double): the longitude of the Digipin in WPS-84 decimal degree format.
+3. `bounds` (array): array of coordinates of the digipin grid following right-hand rule.

 ### When input are Coordinates

-1. `digipin`(string): The raw Digipin (10 chars) for the input coordinates.
-2. `formattedDigipin`(string) The formatted Digipin with hyphens for the provided coordinates.
+1. `digipin`(string): The The formatted Digipin with hyphens for the provided coordinates.

 ### When input is Mappls pin

-1. `digipin`(string): The raw Digipin (10 chars) for the input Mappls pin.
-2. `formattedDigipin`(string) The formatted Digipin with hyphens for the provided Mappls pin.
+1. `digipin`(string): The formatted Digipin with hyphens for the provided Mappls pin.

-> **Important Note**: This response needs to be claim controlled.
-When claim of `useMapplsPin` (valueless) is present, only then the API should allow for translation of a Mappls pin / eLoc to its Digipin.

 ## Response Type